MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sign-out-inactive-users.md

   - -SignOutAfter specifies the amount of time after which is a user is signed out of Microsoft 365 if they do not respond to the -WarnAfter prompt.

 > [!NOTE]
 > You must specify values for both WarnAfter and SignOutAfter.
+The SignOutAfter must be greater than the WarnAfter value.
+>
-The SignOutAfter must be greater than the WarnAfter value. <br>It takes about 15 minutes for the policy to take effect across your organization.
+> It takes about 15 minutes for the policy to take effect across your organization.
 The policy doesn't affect existing sessions.
+To view the idle session sign-out values you've set, use the Get-SPOBrowserIdleSignOut cmdlet.
+>
-To view the idle session sign-out values you've set, use the Get-SPOBrowserIdleSignOut cmdlet.<br>For info about Microsoft 365 session lengths (regardless of activity), see [Session timeouts for Microsoft 365](/office365/enterprise/session-timeouts).
+> For info about Microsoft 365 session lengths (regardless of activity), see [Session timeouts for Microsoft 365](/office365/enterprise/session-timeouts).